Sleeping in Airports

 • Minute Suites – Terminal D, Airside, Gate D23.

-• DFW Lounge – Terminal D, airside, between Gate 21 and Gate 22.
+• Club DFW Lounge – Terminal D, airside, between Gate 21 and Gate 22.

-Free WiFi is available at Dallas – Fort Worth Airport.
-Connect to the “DFW Airport Complimentary WiFi” network.
+Free unlimited WiFi at Dallas-Fort Worth International Airport.
+Connect to the “DFW Airport Free WiFi” network.

 More Services, Facilities & Things To Do On A Layover

 Baggage Carts – Need a hand with your luggage?
-Baggage carts are available throughout the airport.
+Baggage carts are available throughout the terminal.

 Cots – see “Cots” above.